jindazhao/Fitness-Pals-Application/README.md

 These plans will be based on three aspects that will make up daily goals:

 - Sleep
-- Calorie and nutrient consumption
+- Food, Calorie and nutrient consumption
 - Exercise and calorie burned